Omhet/redux-signalr/README.md

 ## Usage

-**NOTE:** Also, apart of SignalR invoke method, redux-signalr gives you an access to Redux state and dispatch in actions, so you don't need to use redux-thunk and redux-signalr simultaneously as the latter already does the same job.
+**NOTE:** Apart of SignalR invoke method, redux-signalr gives you an access to Redux state and dispatch in actions, so you don't need to use redux-thunk and redux-signalr simultaneously as the latter already does the same job.

 ### First, configuration